 However, they also look cute indoors as decor too.
 Gotta love some junk fun, right?

-These salvaged junk birdhouses are a limited time offer in my shop (SOLD OUT) as I won’t be making more like this since I ran out of these exact materials.
-Grab one while they last!
+What is more, these salvaged junk birdhouses are a limited time offer in my online store as I won’t be making more like this since I ran out of these exact materials.

-My goal is to inspire you.
-Let me tell ya,you can have so much fun making use of unwanteds.
+Above all my goal is to inspire you.
+Let me tell ya, you can have so much fun making use of unwanteds.

 Up next, this curbside find mirror is getting a new look and new place in my home.
 See the after HERE in this post.